 Income is money or compensation that an individual or business earns in exchange for a product or service.
 For individuals, income is typically earned via wages, salary or via interest, dividends or capital gains obtained from investment holdings.
 For businesses, income is the difference between its total revenues and expenses and taxes.

 Independent trustee is a trustee who is not related to the beneficiary of the trust and does not stand to inherit any property under the trust.

 An index fund is a type of mutual fund or exchange traded fund (ETF) that is constructed to mimic the components of a market index, such as the S&P 500.
 Index funds are used to achieve broad market exposure, in an effort to reduce risk specific to a particular industry or stock.
 Index funds allow investors to capture the performance of the stock market in aggregate, instead having to go through the research and guesswork of investing in an individual stocks or industries.

 Due to the fact that index fund investments require less effort on behalf of its manager, fees are typically less than more actively managed funds.
 While index fund expense ratios sit around 0.05% to 0.07%, actively managed funds typically see fees within the 1% to 3% range.*

-A real estate development site that exists within a mostly built out market.
+Infill Location is a real estate development site that exists within a mostly built out market.
 Usually located within an urban area, infill locations look to fill the few vacant lots that exist between other developments in the area.
 Infill locations are characterized by having a high level of demand, due to increased property values in desirable locations, with high barriers to entry.

-The rate at which the general level of prices for goods and services is rising and, consequently, the purchasing power of currency is falling.
+Inflation is the rate at which the general level of prices for goods and services is rising and, consequently, the purchasing power of currency is falling.

 While not a precisely defined term, an institutional-grade, or institutional-quality property generally refers to a property of sufficient size and stature to